 How long will it take you to drive all the way to the tip of Cape York?
 About a week, it’s 2,780 Km, 32 hours of non-stop driving absolute minimum.
 You don’t need to go that fast.

-Working fro south to north, from the New South Wales border to the very far tip of Queensland, here are some of the best places to go and places not to miss.
+Working from south to north, from the New South Wales border to the very far tip of Queensland, here are some of the best places to go and places not to miss.
 They are roughly in order for a road trip from south to north along the coast following the A1, The Bruce Highway.